 The book can be purchased here

-and will soon be accessible for subscribers at Oxford Academic (Oxford Scholarship Online previously).
+and is accessible for subscribers at Oxford Academic (Oxford Scholarship Online previously).

 A preprint of the book as PDF is available here.
 Version 17 January 2023.